dayan9265/climate-change-awereness-pandemic/README.md

 ##  Which subjects within the theme of climate change gained or lost popularity during the lockdown period?

 As we have seen, the total number of research in the topic of climate change decreased drastically during the pandemic time.
 However, it can be interesting to dig a bit deeper into this, and investigate the research behavior regarding this topic.
-By looking in details at the article views contained within the english Wikipedia category ´Climate change´, we see that the decrease in topic search is not uniform:
+By looking in details at the article views contained within the english Wikipedia category `Climate change`, we see that the decrease in topic search is not uniform:

 <label for="period">Choose a period to display info:</label>
 <select name="period" id="period">